Back to Blog

 Setup is 30 minutes if you have a server or know Docker.
 If you don't, the complexity is real.
 Burn 451 gives you most of the same AI features without the ops overhead if self-hosting isn't your thing.

-"I just switched to browser bookmarks and it's fine" — an honest counterargument
+"I just switched to browser bookmarks and it's fine" — is that actually true?

 I hear this from people migrating from Pocket.
 Some HN commenter, inevitably: "I just deleted Pocket and started using browser bookmarks.
 I save less, read more, zero friction.
 The tool was the problem."